-Creating a seamless electric vehicle journey
+Creating a seamless EV charging experience

-Optimizing energy management and infrastructure capacity
+Optimizing energy management to maximize in-depot charging capacity

 Achieving a stable EV charging environment